-Grounds for Termination of Rights
+Involuntary Termination of Parental Rights

-- Severe or chronic abuse or neglect;
+- Severe or chronic abuse or neglect

-- Abuse or neglect of other children in the household;
+- Abuse or neglect of other children in the household

-- Long-term mental illness or deficiency of the parent(s);
+- Long-term mental illness or deficiency of the parent(s)

-- Long-term alcohol or drug-induced incapacity of the parent(s);
+- Long-term alcohol or drug-induced incapacity of the parent(s)

-- Failure to support or maintain contact with the child.
+- Failure to support or maintain contact with the child